uptane/deployment-considerations/customizations.md

 Any system being used to transport images to ECUs will need to be modified only to permit transport of Uptane metadata and other messages.
 Note that Uptane does not require authentication of network traffic between the Director and Image repositories and Primaries, or between Primaries and Secondaries.

 However, in order for an implementation to be Uptane-compliant, no ECU can cause another to install an image without performing either full or partial verification of metadata.
-This is done in order to prevent attackers from being able to bypass Uptane, and thus execute arbitrary software attacks.
+This is done in order to prevent attackers from being able to bypass Uptane and execute arbitrary software attacks.
 Thus, in an Uptane-compliant implementation, an ECU performs either full or partial verification of metadata and images before installing any image, regardless of how the metadata and images were transmitted to the ECU.

 ## Using Uptane with transport security

 Uptane is designed to retain strong security guarantees even in the face of a network attacker.
 This includes situations where there either is no transport security or where the transport security is compromised by an attacker.
 Should this occur, Uptane may not be able to prevent an attacker from disrupting communication between the vehicle and the OEM (e.g., by jamming the signal or dropping packets).
 However, it does prevent malicious packages from being installed or mix-and-match attacks from being launched, and a number of other threat scenarios from being realized.
 This is similar to how a network attacker who has not compromised a key may be able to cause a TLS connection to fail to connect or disconnect (e.g., by dropping network packets), but cannot compromise the integrity or confidentiality of the connection.

-Uptane's security is orthogonal to security systems at other network layers, such as transport security, or data link security.
+Uptane's security is orthogonal to security systems at other network layers, such as transport security or data link security.
 However, there are several reasons why a party may wish to use a security system at the transport layer in coordination with Uptane:

 - If a security system at the transport layer is already deployed for other services or is effectively free to deploy, there is little reason not to use it.
 For example, it may be beneficial to have a common system provide authentication for all services in a vehicle.